freeyland/docker-magento/README.md

 ## Custom CLI Commands

+Note that when using environment script there is no need to put bin/ in front of your command!

 - `bin/bash`: Drop into the bash prompt of your Docker container.
 The `phpfpm` container should be mainly used to access the filesystem within Docker.
 - `bin/dev-urn-catalog-generate`: Generate URN's for PHPStorm and remap paths to local host.
 Restart PHPStorm after running this command.
 - `bin/cli`: Run any CLI command without going into the bash prompt.
 Ex. `bin/cli ls`